 An accurate design in just a few minutes?
-Let's see how to create one with pvDesign to optimize your PV plant!
+Get started with pvDesign to optimize your PV plants!

-- Project: folder or place in pvDesign where infinite sites can be uploaded within a radius of 5 km and infinite designs can be simulated in those sites.
+- Project: folder in pvDesign where infinite sites can be uploaded within a radius of 5 km centred in the first KML/KMZ ever uploaded.
+The location where an unlimited number of designs can be simulated.

 Defining a Site